 requiring specific steps to integrate and build the software for each

-target platform, such as Go’s CGO, .Net
+target platform, such as Go's CGO,

-and custom modules for Java
+P/Invoke, and custom modules for Java

-and Node’s N-API.
-Nevertheless,
+JNI and Node's

-Zig’s excellent cross-compilation capabilities can significantly
+N-API.
+Nevertheless, Zig's excellent cross-compilation capabilities

-major operating systems and processor architectures.
+for all major operating systems and processor

 For me personally, writing open source TigerBeetle clients has opened so many doors, and I would encourage you to take a look at the code and consider which language you’ll port next!
 Will it be Python, Ruby, Elixir, or… Rust?!